benjaminjonard/koillection/README.md

 There are a few things you can do to support Koillection :

-* If you like Koillection please consider leaving a ⭐, it gives additional motivation to continue working on the project.
+* If you like Koillection please consider leaving a ⭐, it gives additional motivation to continue working on the project
 * Report any bug or error you see
 * English is not my first language, it would be a huge help if you could report any mistakes in both Koillection or the wiki